Common Name(s): Activated charcoal, Animal charcoal, Charcoal, Gas black, Lamp black, Oral charcoal adsorbent

 None well documented.

 Emesis is the most common adverse reaction.
+Use in poisoning is associated with a risk of aspiration and subsequent chemical pneumonitis.
 GI obstruction can develop in patients receiving repeated doses.

 Minimal toxicity is associated with the use of charcoal in hemoperfusion.

 Charcoal is produced by pyrolysis and high temperature oxidation of organic materials.
 Animal charcoal is obtained from items such as charred bones, meat, and blood.
 Activated charcoal is obtained from charred wood or vegetable matter and treated with various substances to increase its adsorptive power.
 Amorphous carbons (or charcoals) are taken from the incomplete combustion of natural gas, fats, oils, or resins.(Lapus 2007)